Run the pilot.

 Benchmark-sealed.
 Pilot-ready.
 Evidence-gated.
 Sealed auditable evidence.

-Benchmark · TEP / Manca Sealed evidence chain SHA-256 verifiable Verification · 10 seconds
+Two-benchmark fault detection · TEP + DAMADICS · plus Manca (alarm burden) Sealed evidence chain SHA-256 verifiable Verification · 10 seconds

 Audit